thomastthai/node-photo-server/README.md

 Open TCP port 3000 if necessary.

-Check out my ,a href="https://github.com/thomastthai/ionic-2-upload">ionic-2-upload</a> as a companion to this demo.
+Check out my <a href="https://github.com/thomastthai/ionic-2-upload">ionic-2-upload</a> as a companion to this demo.